otrv4/otrv4/otrv4.md

 Following are suggestions for implementation about handling different messages

-#### Receiving plaintext

-If `msgstate` is `MSGSTATE_PLAINTEXT` and the user requires encryption, warn him that the message was received unencrypted.

 #### User types a message to be sent

-If `msgstate` is `MSGSTATE_FINISHED`:
+If `msgstate` is `FINISHED`:

 This may happen if the user received a TLV type 1 (Disconnected) while typing the message.
-She expected to send this message encrypted but the conversation ended.
+They expected to send this message encrypted but the conversation ended.

 * Inform the user the conversation was finished by the other party.